 Intangibles for the industry at large look like the following three examples.†

-gonna do it again :-) There'll be more information on the Global Game Jam web page soon.† In the mean time go play some of the games if you haven't already.
+The event was extremely high profile garnering hundreds of press hits large and small and put something positive about games out there for a change instead of the usual "Seduction of the Innocent" kind of crap press we get.
+It was also an extremely positive experience for those people who participated as developers or site coordinators.
+And we're gonna do it again :-) There'll be more information on the Global Game Jam web page soon.† In the mean time go play some of the games if you haven't already.
 This is just one of the efforts of the Education SIG, which also runs a two day summit at SF GDC annually andmaintains an on-line library of courses in the field.
 For more, see the Ed Sig wiki

 Next there's the Game Writers' SIG, which has PUBLISHED THREE BOOKS on game writing.† They've co-programmed the writing track for the Austin Game Conference/Austin GDC for several years and has pushed for game writing to be treated as a skill in and of itself rather than the red-headed step-child of Film and Television writing.
 For more, see the Game Writers SIG wiki

 The there's the tireless (and unsung, I'm sad to say) efforts of Michelle

 Hinn, Chair of the Game Accessibility SIG and her group to get the

 industry to support the needs of ALL gamers who want to play.
 They write white papers, do demos of game accessibility at conferences around the country and write white papers, I'm proud† that Kevin Bierre of that SIG's leadership is a colleague of

 mine at RIT.
 Reid Kimball, another of that SIG's leaders, is a former

 student of mine (though he† was awesone BEFORE he walked into my

 class, can't take any credit there) Reid† has joined the Writers SIG as